frictionlessdata/goodtables-web/README.md

 ## Supported configuration parameters

-The API and UI support a subset of all parameters available in a [Tabular Validator](https://github.com/okfn/tabular-validator) pipeline.
-All possible arguments to a pipeline and individual validators can be found in the [Tabular Validator docs](http://tabular-validator.readthedocs.org/en/latest/).
+The API and UI support a subset of all parameters available in a [Good Tables](https://github.com/okfn/goodtables) pipeline.
+All possible arguments to a pipeline and individual validators can be found in the [Good Tables docs](http://goodtables.readthedocs.org/en/latest/).

 ### API